 Every so often I’m reminded that I’m not doing such a great job.
 As part of a routine health check, I’ll be checking a dog’s teeth.
 “Wow,” I say, “Good job!
 You must give him a raw bone at least every week to get teeth this good.”

 Passions are high.
 In our guide to where to buy bones last week I mentioned how most vets in the UK (and many in the USA) strongly oppose you giving your dog a bone to chew.
 At all.
-Continue reading “Feeding bones to dogs”
+The internet is full of horror stories about bones splintering or getting stuck and many of these stories are true.

 Cleaning a cat’s teeth?
 ARGGH.
 Before you throw your hands up in horror, here’s a secret: it’s easier than dogs!
 You just need to know how.
 Here we will tell you what you can do for dental care in cats.